 The Tremolo: Reviews

-Price and availability: US$14.95 plus shipping from Coast To Coast Music, and approximately the same from Hohner retailers worldwide.
-An excellent price for a quality instrument.
+Price and availability: US$24 plus shipping from many different web sources, and approximately the same from Hohner retailers worldwide.
+This is quite a rise from the original $15.

 Keys: All twelve major keys.

-Box: A very interesting and visibly durable case, with a wrist strap.
+Box: A very good and durable case, with a wrist strap.
 Looks to be made of strong nylon fabric reinforced, and closes with a good zipper.
 It is reminiscent of certain cell-phone cases, in a different shape of course.

-Tone & Tuning: When new, the ones owned by this writer have had tone so good it's almost scary.
-It is excellent in all of lows, mids, and highs, very sweet.
-Solo-tuned.
-The tuning is extremely precise.
-The off-tuning is normal tremolo, and very well done.
-On this instrument there is interesting mystery as to how the excellent timbre is produced, because although the comb is plastic, the sound is wonderfully rounded throughout the range, and the volume and tone shapes are very controllable.
+Tone & Tuning: When new, the ones owned by this writer have had very good tone, excellent in all of lows, mids, and highs, very sweet, the tuning very precise, the off-tuning normal tremolo, and very well done.
+There is mystery as to how the excellent timbre is produced, because although the comb is plastic, the sound is wonderfully rounded throughout the range, and the volume and tone shapes are very controllable.
 Chords are as easy as single notes, just like 1521.
 This harmonica is full-scale (solo) tuned, unlike most other Hohner tremolos, so multiple-octave runs are ready for the playing.

 Downsides: The max volume is not as loud as other instruments testing well; and over time it has become evident that the Celeste's reeds are not as durable as Swan Professional, Suzuki Humming, Suzuki Two-Timer, or Tombo 3121 or 1521.
 It is suggested that this is because big thick strong durable reeds won't give such sweet tonality.
 The price of the Celeste originally made this worthwhile, as one could buy two or three or four of these for the price of one of any other instrument available in most keys.
 But this is no longer true, Easttop and Swan and others have clearly overtaken in this regard.